 A two-hour episode co-produced with Texas Crew Productions revealing the never before seen archive of Lord Mersey, the head of the British Inquiry into the sinking of Titanic providing new evidence that could change what has been accepted about the tragedy for over 100 years.

-“SECRETS OF THE DEAD: ABANDONING THE TITANIC” PREMIERING NOVEMBER 4, 2020 ON PBS
+“SECRETS OF THE DEAD: ABANDONING THE TITANIC” PREMIERED on PBS in 2020

 An hour episode that reveals the identity of the “mystery ship” that watched Titanic sink without rendering aid to the 1500 who died.
 The documentary uses expert commentary, rare photographs and original CGI recreations to make its case.